Skid Row, Los Angeles: 1987 crackdowns

-Patient dumping
+2000s patient dumping

 In September 2005, hospitals and law enforcement agencies were discovered to be "dumping" homeless people on Skid Row.
 Then-Mayor Antonio Villaraigosa ordered an investigation and William Bratton, LAPD chief at the time, claimed that the department was not targeting homeless people specifically, but only people who violated city ordinances.
 The Los Angeles City Attorney investigated more than 50 of about 150 reported cases of dumping.
 By early 2007, the city attorney had filed charges against only one hospital, Kaiser Permanente.
 Because there were no laws specifically covering the hospital's actions, it was charged, in an untested strategy, with false imprisonment.
 In response to the lack of legal recourse available to fight patient dumping, California state senator Gil Cedillo sponsored legislation against it in February 2007.

 Since Mike Feuer took office as City Attorney in 2013, he has settled eight additional cases of patient dumping with various hospitals around Los Angeles.
-These cases have been a part of a larger attempt to solve the issue, in addition to working with some hospitals on long term solutions.
-The total settlements from all eight have been over 4 million dollars.
+These cases have been a part of a larger attempt to solve the issue, in addition to working with some hospitals on long-term solutions.
+The total settlements from all eight have been over four million dollars.